grahame/undulatus/README.md

 To get going;

-1) 'git submodule init'; 'git submodule update' this will grab the python twitter tools, and couchdb wrappers
+1. B'git submodule init'; 'git submodule update' this will grab the python twitter tools, and couchdb wrappers
-2) install couchdb on localhost
+2. install couchdb on localhost
-3) start undulatus:
+3. start undulatus:
    `./undulatus.py screenname`
-4) .. it ought to just work.
+4. .. it ought to just work.

 Note: there's a bug in the Python twitter wrappers that I'm using, so if it fails just after launch with a traceback trying restarting